The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation: Introduction

 \section{Introduction}

 The performance and reliability of modern machine learning (ML) systems are fundamentally contingent upon the quality and composition of their training data.
 Data annotation serves as the critical inception point of the ML pipeline, where raw information is transformed into machine-readable knowledge.
-As the field shifts toward "data-centric AI," the annotation pipeline has emerged as a primary site of normative contestation.
-This study interrogates a fundamental tension between two paradigms of justice in data practices: \textit{procedural justice} (or \textit{niti}), which seeks fairness through the consistent application of standardized rules and institutional structures \cite{john1971atheory}, and \textit{outcome-oriented justice} (or \textit{nyaya}), which prioritizes the removal of manifest injustices and the preservation of lived experiences \cite{priya2022nyaya}.
+As the field builds upon data-centric AI, the annotation pipeline has emerged as a primary site of normative contestation.
+This study interrogates the tension between two fundamental paradigms of justice in data practices: procedural justice (\textit{niti}), which pursues fairness through standardized rules and institutional consistency \cite{john1971atheory}, and outcome-oriented justice (\textit{nyaya}), which prioritizes the removal of manifest injustice and the preservation of lived experience \cite{priya2022nyaya}.
 We contend that the prevailing ML infrastructure is architected to prioritize \textit{niti}, enforcing a logic of efficiency and interchangeability that systematically flattens the complexities of human judgment.
 By treating disagreement as "noise" to be eliminated rather than a vital signal of social reality, current practices facilitate a form of epistemic erasure.
 This review demonstrates that the prevailing "single truth" paradigm does not merely reflect a technical limitation, but represents an infrastructural governance choice that prioritizes data extraction over the stewardship of pluralistic knowledge.